 The intensity of this DRI generally falls within with the ARC RDG's recommended development parameters for density and building height for Developing Suburbs.
 In terms of land use, as mentioned previously, the project is in an existing industrial area, with industrial properties to the east and south.
 The County's comprehensive plan indicates that the DRI site is in an industrial area in terms of future land use.
 However, many areas adjacent to and near the site - particularly to the north and southwest - are unlike this DRI in that they are predominated by single-family residential uses and lightly developed properties, some of which are outside Henry County's jurisdiction (e.g., the City of Hampton farther south).
-The City of Hampton encourages the developer to consider screening the detention pond at the corner of Steele and Pine View Drives in an effort to mitigate the visual impact of plant machinery.
 In view of these factors, it will be critical for County leadership and staff, along with the applicant team, to collaborate to the greatest extent possible to ensure maximum sensitivity and mitigate potential impacts to nearby local governments, neighborhoods, natural resources and land uses.